Angel Goodrich

 Angel Goodrich (born February 24, 1990) is an American former professional basketball player who played for the Tulsa Shock and Seattle Storm in the Women's National Basketball Association (WNBA).

 Background and family

 Goodrich was born in Glendale, Arizona to Jonathan and Fayth (Goodrichard) Lewis.
 Jonathan is African-American; Fayth is Native American (Cherokee).
-Goodrich herself is an enrolled member of the Cherokee Nation.
+Goodrich herself is an enrolled citizen of the Cherokee Nation.

 Goodrich has two siblings, an older brother Zach Goodrich, and a younger sister Nikki Lewis.
 Lewis played college basketball for the Tabor Bluejays.

 High school

 Goodrich attended Sequoyah High School in Tahlequah, Oklahoma, where she was the first Division I athletic scholarship recipient in the school's history.
 During her 4 years at the Cherokee-operated school, she lettered in basketball, softball and track and field, and earned All-State honors as a sprinter.
 She also led the school's basketball team, the Sequoyah Lady Indians, to three consecutive Class AAA state titles.